 It’s important to us to reach out to our community and support social development, as well as Panamerican integration.
 Sporting events such as the Panamerican Karate Championship, and the 2019 Rugby4Peace programme run by Fundación Buen Punto, share valuable principles that support social cohesion outside of the sports themselves.

 If you’re considering a move into Latin America’s sports scene, we can help.
 Company formation rules and regulations differ across the region.
 Our local legal and accounting teams have the expertise and experience with complex compliance requirements to see you through the initial steps of your expansion.
-Contact us today at [email protected] for more information.
+Contact us today here at Biz Latin Hub for more information.